We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best if you prefer an app

-This online therapy subscription service offers text-based therapy for a monthly fee of $150, but it also provides free chat rooms and support from what they call “listeners.”
+This online therapy subscription service offers text-based therapy for a monthly fee of $150, but it also provides free chats and support from what they call “Listeners.”

 You can access a dedicated Trauma Support forum, review frequently asked questions about trauma and PTSD, or connect with a trained Listener to talk about PTSD, or any other emotional concerns, including work issues, relationship conflict, anxiety, and depression.